OnTheGoSystems/migrate-polylang-to-wpml/README.md

 # Changelog

 ## 0.4
-- fixed issue with not terminating impot when importing terms
+- fixed issue with not terminating import when importing terms

 ## 0.3
 - resolved issue with migration stopping on nginx server